Musta-Kissa/my-math/README.md

 ## Description
-This is a collection of math utilities that i made for my projects
+This is a collection of math utilities that i made for my projects.
+It has Matrices, Vectors, Fractions and Quaterions.

 ### Usage
 Cargo.toml